yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

 -   https://at.projects.genivi.org/wiki/display/WIE/01.+Quick+start
 -   https://at.projects.genivi.org/wiki/display/PROJ/Wayland+IVI+Extension+Design

-Running weston's sample client applications with IVI shell
+Running Weston's sample client applications with IVI shell
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All the sample client applications in the weston package like weston-simple-egl, weston-simple-shm, weston-flower etc also have support for ivi-shell.
-The SDK includes the application called layer-add-surfaces which is part of the wayland-ivi-extension.
+All the sample client applications in the Weston package, such as weston-simple-egl, weston-simple-shm, weston-flower, etc also have support for ivi-shell.
+The SDK includes the application called layer-add-surfaces, which is part of the wayland-ivi-extension.
 This application allows the user to invoke the various functionalities of the ivi-shell and control the applications.

 The following is an example sequence of commands and the corresponding effect on the target.

-After launching the weston with the ivi-shell, please run the below sequence of commands:
+After launching Weston with the ivi-shell, please run the below sequence of commands:

 ::

     target# weston-simple-shm &

-At this point nothing is displayed on the screen, some additional commands are required.
+At this point nothing is displayed on the screen; some additional commands are required.

 ::

     target# layer-add-surfaces -l 1000 -s 2 &

-This command creates a layer with ID 1000 and to add maximum 2 surfaces to this layer on the default screen (which is usually the LCD).
+This command creates a layer with ID 1000 and adds a maximum of 2 surfaces to this layer on the default screen (which is usually the LCD).

-At this point, the user can see weston-simple-shm running on LCD.
+At this point, the user can see weston-simple-shm running on the LCD.
 This also prints the numericID (surfaceID) to which client’s surface is mapped as shown below: